magnuskiro/magnuskiro.github.com/tech/crapp_to_cloud.md

 # Results?
 Time passes and people move on.
-The resuls are what they are.
+The result are what they are.
 But in my experience not good.
 Early adoption on small things are best.
 Get in get experience.
 Get value.
 Then get compliance.
-Rome was not buildt in one day.
+Rome was not built in one day.
 Probably the first 300 years was spend figuring out there the entrance was.
 Then buildings formed.